mootools/mootools-more/README.md

   - changed how it essentially works. instead of storing the object reference, we store a new function every time a request is made, that keeps a reference of the script element and the object instance.
   - abortAfter and timeout gone. there's now a single timeout for retries and for when retries run out.
   - globalFunction gone, deemed useless
+* Browser.Extras completely refactored into URI Native object
+* Class.Binds no longer supports lowercase binds
+* Element.fxOpacityOk (which was never documented or intended for external use) is gone
+* FormValidator base class no longer does what it did (that is now in FormValidator.Inline)
+* OverText no longer takes a collection of inputs.